Itz-Agasta/Sayak_samanta_portfolio/README.md

-# Portfolio of Sudip shaw
+# Portfolio of Sayak Samanta
-This is Sudip shaw'spersonal portfolio website built with React, TypeScript, and styled-components.
+This is Sayak samanta'spersonal portfolio website built with React, TypeScript, and styled-components.
 It showcases his skills, projects, and contact information.

 ## Table of Contents